oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }

-This is useful when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs an identifier that can be used to reference each member of the category.
+This is useful when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs identifiers that reference each member of the category.
+It also allows merging (or mounting, using the filesystem analogy) a separate specification: if TypeB is defined in Specification B, its subtypes are referenced from Specification A under field name (or mount point) "b".

-The structure of a "Catalog" value is not affected by this extension.
-Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths or considered an "Item":
+The structure of a "Catalog" instance is not affected by this extension.
+Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths and its value is not considered an "Item":

     {
       "a": {"x": 57.9, "y": 4.841},     <-- "a" is Item 1